mindee/mindee-api-ruby/README.md

 # Load a file from disk and parse it
 doc = mindee_client.doc_from_path('/path/to/the/file.ext')

-# Keep the product's class in a variable to keep the code DRY
-doc_class = Mindee::Product::Custom::CustomV1

-result = mindee_client.parse(doc, doc_class, endpoint: endpoint)
+result = mindee_client.parse(doc, Mindee::Product::Custom::CustomV1, endpoint: endpoint)

 # Print a full summary of the parsed data in RST format
 puts result.document